Learn penetration testing

 Build your real-world pentesting skills through 34 hands-on labs.
 This skills course covers

 ⇒ Web app hacking

 In this Lab, we are going to learn how you can hack an Android mobile device using MSFvenom and Metasploit framework.
 Here, we will use MSFvenom for generating payload and save as an apk file and setup listener to Metasploit framework.
 Once user/victim download and install the malicious apk then, an attacker can easily get back session on Metasploit.
 An attacker needs to do some social engineering to install apk on victim mobile.

 We will demonstrate this by using following tools

 Once the following setup is without any error, then we are ready.

-NOTE: This Lab is for education purpose only, InfoSec Institute not responsible for any illegal activity performed by the student.
+NOTE: This Lab is for education purpose only, Infosec is not responsible for any illegal activity performed by the student.

 In this Lab, we are using Kali Linux and Android emulator to perform mobile penetration testing.
 Kali Linux is one of the Debian-based operating systems with several tools aimed at various information security tasks, such as Penetration Testing, Forensics, and Reverse Engineering.
 Kali Linux is one of a most used operating system for penetration testing.
 Android emulator is used as an Android device on which penetration testing tasks can be performed.

 Virtual Machines Needed: Kali Linux and Android Emulator VM

 Step 1: Starting Kali Linux